 - Member of the Canadian Bar Association

-- Member and regular presenter at the Western Canada Commercial Arbitration Society
+- Member of the Western Canada Commercial Arbitration Society

 - Member of the Advocates’ Society